otayiz/wizozz/README.md

 - 👋 Hi, I’m @wizozz
 My real name is Ozer Tayiz.
 And you can find links to all my social media accounts here: https://linktr.ee/ozertayiz
 - 👀 I’m interested in becoming a blockchain developer.
-- 🌱 I’m currently learning python, then solidity
+- 🌱 I’m currently learning front end web development.
+HTML+CSS, Javascript+React, then web3.js ethers.js etc...
 - 💞️ I’m looking to collaborate on cryptocurrency, blockchain, defi projects
 - 📫 How to reach me all my info is on linktree https://linktr.ee/ozertayiz